taskworld/rereselect/README.md

 This library is only concerned with creating a selector system that supports dynamic dependency tracking.
 It provides a building blocks for which higher-level abstractions can be built upon.
-So, it is up to you to implement parameterized selectors support.
+So, it is up to you to built your tooling on top of this.

 Please [read the test](src/index.test.ts) to see some of the real-world usage scenarios.